 Things to make sure happen before the lobby meeting.

-- If your team settles into a plan that you and others feel good about a good ahead of your meeting time, you are also welcome to email the broad overview bullet points of your agenda to the office ahead of time.
-Research that the Congressional Management Foundation has done in the past highlights that the staff in the meeting appreciate being able to prepare resources and question responses ahead of time, but this isn’t a necessary step if you don’t settle on things early enough to send the agenda early.
+- If your team settles into a plan that you and others feel confident about a good deal in advance of your meeting time, you are welcome to email the broad overview bullet points of your agenda to the office ahead of time.
+Research that the Congressional Management Foundation has done in the past highlights that the staff in the meeting appreciate being able to prepare resources and question responses ahead of time, but this isn’t a necessary step if you don’t settle on things early enough to send the agenda.

 - Ask everyone on the team to be at the meeting location 15-20 minutes ahead of time.

 - Meet in the hall outside the office or a predetermined place for a pre-meeting huddle.

 - Here are some things you should review during the pre-meeting huddle:

 - The roles.
 Assign or reassign roles as needed.

 - Remind everyone to watch or listen for their cues.

 - If there's a constituent joining by phone (see "Constituent phone call" below), the pre-meeting huddle time is a good opportunity to check in with the constituent.